gitlabhq/gitlab-runner/docs/development/add-windows-version.md

 At this point we should have a base image ready in our production environment, so we can use it inside the CI pipeline for the GitLab Runner project.
-The only thing that is left is to set up the runner managers.
+The only thing that is left is to set up the Runner Managers.

 #### Register